GluuFederation/docs-gluu-server-prod/docs/source/developer-guide/tips-cust-script-pages.md

 |Properties decryptAllProperties(Properties connectionProperties)|Returns a `java.util.Properties` object with all decrypted values found in `connectionProperties`|
 |`String encrypt(String unencryptedString)`|Encrypts the string supplied|

-## Example: Displaying error conditions to end-users
+## Developer notes: Displaying error conditions to end-users

 When coding certain flows, it is important to be able to display errors in the xhtml templates based on conditions that occur as the  associated custom script runs.
-For this purposes, the `FacesMessage` bean can be used.
+For this purpose, the `FacesMessage` bean can be used.
 Here is an example that adds an error message in the UI:

 ```
 from org.gluu.jsf2.message import FacesMessages